-Even if it's not a huge purchase, we think it was good to see that Aviad Eyal, the Non-Executive Director of Prospa Group Limited (ASX:PGL) recently shelled out AU$51k to buy stock, at AU$0.78 per share.
-Although the purchase is not a big one, increasing their shareholding by only 2.4%, it can be interpreted as a good sign.
+Whilst it may not be a huge deal, we thought it was good to see that the JD Sports Fashion plc (LON:JD.)
+Non-Executive Director, Ian Dyson, recently bought UK£68k worth of stock, for UK£1.71 per share.
+Although the purchase is not a big one, by either a percentage standpoint or absolute value, it can be seen as a good sign.

-What Might The Insider Transactions At Prospa Group Tell Us?
+What Might The Insider Transactions At JD Sports Fashion Tell Us?

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.